-Serve.
-Enjoy alone or with a nice gluten-free “bread” treat on the side—like popovers, corn muffins, cheese muffins, garlic cheese biscuits, Kate’s cheese rolls, or Kiva’s grain-free Golden Flax Bread.
+- Serve.
+Enjoy alone or with a nice gluten-free “bread” treat on the side---like popovers, corn muffins, cheese muffins, garlic cheese biscuits, or my Paleo Bread.

 Currently, Dr. Ford’s main push is for a gluten-free planet.
 That was his topic when he spoke at the GIG conference banquet in Minneapolis this summer (a presentation that was very well received!) and that’s the focus of his new Facebook page, Gluten-Free Planet.
 My good friend, Heidi (Adventures of a Gluten-Free Mom), just happened to share a post on Dr. Ford’s mission yesterday.
 I told her we must have unknowingly done the Vulcan mind meld thing.
 She doesn’t have a husband who is a Star Trek fan, so she didn’t get the reference, but being free-spirited and positive Heidi, she eagerly bought into the idea anyway!
 Heidi shares her thoughts on Dr. Ford and his concept, as well as the Gluten-Free Planet YouTube videos.
 These videos include some of the photos showing the transformation of his patients after going gluten free.
 Pictures are worth a million words in these cases.
 Check it all out over at Heidi’s.